MicroFocus/ADM-Bamboo-CI-plugin/README.md

 5. Make changes, commit, and push them to the remote.
 6. Now - Pull request it to my original repo.
 Simply click on "Pull request" and make sure it is placed vs. the 'latest' branch.
 7. Make sure each file has JavaDocs and licensing.
-8. A build wll start automatcally - make sure it's green, you can click on the link 'Details' for more information in case it fails.
+8. A build wll start automatically - make sure it's green, you can click on the link 'Details' for more information in case it fails.
-9. To get the artifact - please click on "Artifacts" under the approiate build.
+9. To get the artifact - please click on "Artifacts" under the appropriate build.

 **** Now, if the build is green and the code is fine and matches the structure - It will be merged.